-If your data contains columns of latitude and longitude data, or state and county data (for the USA only), you can create a Location dimension.
+If your data contains columns of latitude and longitude coordinate data, or state and county data (for the USA only), you can create a Location dimension.
 Select the (Geo Enrichment) icon under Transformations, and choose either Location by Area Name or Location by Coordinates.

 For more information, see Creating a Model with Coordinate or Area Data for Geospatial Analysis.